-I applied through other source and the process took 5 days – interviewed at Commonwealth Financial Network.
+I applied through other source.
+The process took 5 days – interviewed at Commonwealth Financial Network (Waltham, MA).

-I applied online and the process took a day – interviewed at Commonwealth Financial Network in January 2012.
+I applied online.
+The process took 1 day – interviewed at Commonwealth Financial Network (Waltham, MA) in January 2012.

-Interview Question – Why should we choose you over the two other candidates?
-View Answer
+- Why should we choose you over the two other candidates?
+1 Answer

-I applied through a recruiter and the process took 1 week – interviewed at Commonwealth Financial Network in February 2008.
+I applied through a recruiter.
+The process took a week – interviewed at Commonwealth Financial Network in February 2008.

 The process was typical, meet with the head of HR, and go through a traditional interview process, which included a behavioral assessment.
 Second, meet with the hiring managers, analyst, and senior team to discuss my background, strategy, investment methodology, MPT, VAR, and other metrics on managing money and minimizing risk.

 - How do you view MPT( Modern Portfolio Theory) and its application?
 Answer Question